Guide

 Turn Chrome into a browser workspace

 When Chrome is where you do most of your work, it needs to act like a workspace — not a temporary browsing tool.
-SideArc adds the structure: spaces for separate projects, folders for saved links, pins for core tools, and vertical tabs for navigation.
+The missing structure is spaces for separate projects, folders for saved links, pins for core tools, and vertical tabs for navigation.

 Spaces, folders, pins, and vertical tabs — Chrome as a workspace